ZhenyaKh/coco-beholder/README.md

 ## Testing

-This command specifies the path to the [collection](#installation) containing the schemes to test and launches a 30-second testing, with the central link having 120  Mbps rate and the variable delay with the base delay 20 ms, delta 500 ms, step 10 ms, jitter 5 ms.
+This command specifies the path to the [collection](#installation) containing the schemes to test and runs the testing for 30 seconds, with the central link having 120  Mbps rate and the variable delay (the base delay 20 ms, delta 500 ms, step 10 ms, jitter 5 ms):

 ```bash
 ./run.py -p ~/pantheon 20ms 0.5s 10ms 5ms -t 30 -r 120 -s 12345
 ```

-If this is the first run of the script, the default layout file `layout.yml` is generated, as shown below.
+If this is the first run of the script, the default layout file `layout.yml`, shown below, is generated and used.
 The resulting testing setup is present in the [drawing][1] of the dumbbell topology at the top of this page.
 The layout file can be edited to get much more complex testing setups with more flows belonging to various schemes and having diverse network settings.

 ```yaml
 # Delays/rates are optional: if lacking or null, they are set to 0us/0.0